nikmy/Go-Algorithm/lambda/church/README.md

 1. `basic.go` — obviously
 2. `numeral.go` — until you see something new and awkward
 3. `boolean.go` — nice guys
-4. `all_test.go` — it is time to learn how tests work
+4. `numeral.go` — before division
-5. `numeral.go` — before division
+5. `compare.go` — they will save us
-6. `compare.go` — they will save us
+6. `dirty.go` — disgusting hacks
-7. `numeral.go` — the main boss, division
+7. `numeral.go` — the main boss, division and mod